milanglacier/dotemacs/README.md

 -   A symbol prefixed with `my*` indicates it is generated via closure or macro.

 -   A symbol prefixed with `my&` indicates it is a special symbol like faces.

+<a id="orgabfbe35"></a>

+## Corfu or Company?

+`Corfu` is a sleek and minimalistic auto-completion UI that uses only `completion-at-point-functions` as its backend.
+The GUI experience with `corfu` is delightful, providing a refreshing and intuitive interface.
+However, to maintain full compatibility with TTY, I continue to use `company` as the auto-completion frontend until `corfu`&rsquo;s TTY integration is complete.